soumik12345/G0/README.md

 2. **Open in Godot**
    - Launch Godot Engine
    - Click "Import" and select the `project.godot` file
-   - Wait for Godot to import the project and build the C# assemblies
+   - Wait for Godot to import the project
+   - Build the solution manually to generate the C# assemblies (You can use external build utils or the "build" button within Godot)

 3. **Enable the plugin**
    - Go to `Project → Project Settings → Plugins`